 - The support team has no initiative in backtracking the history of complaints

-The document below shows one of the conversations I had with their support team.
+This document shows one of the conversations I had with their support team.